Hanabiraa/my-obsidian-wiki/wiki/ML/Efficient DL systems (YSDA)/Lecture 6 - Model Parallelism - Dealing with large models.md

 * Pipeline parallelism doesn't offer benefit  for a single given input - it's still processed by all GPUs => tensor parallelism has a potential to speed up (e.g. in the example above tensor parallelism offers half less FLOPS per GPU).
 * **Good idea:** Tensor parallelism inside one server, remaining layers - on the other server.
 Between the servers - pipeline parallelism.
 * **Good idea:** Can use Data parallelism if you have remaining compute power.
-It's also preferrable for the cases where a model fits on a single GPU
+It's also preferable for the cases where a model fits on a single GPU

 **Q: What if you have 1024 GPUs, but the model fits on 8?**
-- Data P
+- DDP